 All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.

 Applications should be received by February 1 for the following academic year in order to have priority in consideration for financial aid.
 Applications received after February 1 are considered for remaining aid.
 Early submission of an application is strongly encouraged.

 Applications for awards are considered only for students whose application for admission is complete.

 Linguistics majors have found work teaching English as a second language overseas.
 Unique teaching opportunities worth exploring include those with the Peace Corps and Teach For America.

-A number of companies, such as Microsoft, Xerox, Apple, Hewlett-Packard, and other high-tech firms, regularly hire employees with linguistics degrees.
+A number of companies, such as Amazon, Microsoft, Xerox, Apple, Hewlett-Packard, and other high-tech firms, regularly hire employees with linguistics degrees.
 Opportunities also exist for government work, for example, as a special agent linguist for the FBI.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.